openjdk/jol/README.md

     Available operations:
                  externals: Show object externals: objects reachable from a given instance
                  footprint: Show the footprint of all objects reachable from a sample instance
-            heapdump-boxes: Read a heap dump and look for data that looks duplicated, focusing on boxes
+            heapdump-boxes: Read a heap dump and look for duplicate primitive boxes
-       heapdump-duplicates: Read a heap dump and look for data that looks duplicated
+       heapdump-duplicates: Read a heap dump and look for probable duplicates
         heapdump-estimates: Read a heap dump and estimate footprint in different VM modes
             heapdump-stats: Read a heap dump and print simple statistics
-          heapdump-strings: Read a heap dump and look for data that looks duplicated, focusing on Strings
+          heapdump-strings: Read a heap dump and look for duplicate Strings
                  internals: Show object internals: field layout, default contents, object header
        internals-estimates: Same as 'internals', but simulate class layout in different VM modes